-There are two primary methods to screen for thyroid cancer: 1) neck palpation during a physical exam, which can identify palpable nodules, and 2) ultrasound, which can identify both palpable and non-palpable nodules, especially those smaller than 1 cm.
+There are two primary methods to screen for thyroid cancer: 1) neck palpation during a physical examination, which can identify palpable nodules, and 2) ultrasound, which can identify both palpable and nonpalpable nodules, especially those smaller than 1 cm.
 Ultrasound can also identify characteristics of a thyroid nodule that help predict whether a nodule is benign or malignant.
 Screening with both palpation and ultrasound can also identify abnormal cervical lymph nodes that may represent metastatic thyroid cancer.
 Screening for thyroid cancer could result in early detection of malignant thyroid nodules that are easily treatable, before the cancer spreads beyond the thyroid gland.
 Early detection could make treatment more effective, with potentially less harm than if administered later.
-Potential harms of screening include false-positive exam results, which may lead to unnecessary diagnostic tests.
-Screening may also result in overdiagnosis because it can detect very small and/or indolent tumors that might never impact a person's morbidity or mortality.
+Potential harms of screening may also result in overdiagnosis because it can detect very small and/or indolent tumors that might never affect a person's morbidity or mortality.
 Overdiagnosis might also lead to overtreatment.

-Diagnostic workup of a thyroid nodule typically includes measurement of serum thyroidstimulating hormone and diagnostic ultrasound of the thyroid and neck (i.e., cervical lymph nodes).5 Depending on the results of initial testing, additional laboratory testing and imaging may be conducted.
-Fine-needle aspiration (FNA) with or without ultrasound guidance is the procedure of choice when evaluating thyroid nodules to obtain cytology.
+Diagnostic workup of a thyroid nodule typically includes measurement of serum thyroidstimulating hormone and diagnostic ultrasound of the thyroid and neck (i.e., cervical lymph nodes).
+Depending on the results of initial testing, additional laboratory testing and imaging may be conducted.
+Fine-needle aspiration (FNA), with or without ultrasound guidance, is the procedure of choice when evaluating thyroid nodules to obtain cytology.
 The American Thyroid Association (ATA) recommends FNA for nodules larger than 1 cm with intermediate or highly suspicious ultrasound features and for nodules larger than 1.5 cm with mildly suspicious ultrasound features.
-The ATA defines high, intermediate, and mild suspicion as follows:5
+The ATA defines high, intermediate, and mild suspicion as follows:

-- High suspicion (malignancy risk of 70 to 90%): solid hypoechoic nodule or nodules or solid hypoechoic component in a partially cystic nodule or nodules with at least one of the following features:
+- High suspicion (malignancy risk of 70% to 90%): solid hypoechoic nodule(s) or solid hypoechoic component in partially cystic nodule(s), with at least one of the following features:

-- o Irregular margins
+- Irregular margins

-- o Microcalcifications
+- Microcalcifications

-- o Taller than wide shape
+- Taller than wide shape

-- o Disrupted rim calcifications with a small extrusive hypoechoic soft-tissue component
+- o Disrupted rim calcifications, with a small extrusive hypoechoic soft-tissue component

-- o Evidence of extrathyroidal extension
+- Evidence of extrathyroidal extension

-- Intermediate suspicion (malignancy risk of 10 to 20%): hypoechoic solid nodule(s) with smooth margins without:
+- Intermediate suspicion (malignancy risk of 10% to 20%): hypoechoic solid nodule(s) with smooth margins but without:

 - o Microcalcifications

-- o Extrathyroidal extension
+- Extrathyroidal extension

-- o Taller than wide shape
+- Taller than wide shape

-- Low suspicion (malignancy risk of 5 to 10%): isoechoic or hyperechoic solid nodule(s), or partially cystic nodule(s) with eccentric uniformly solid areas without:
+- Low suspicion (malignancy risk of 5% to 10%): isoechoic or hyperechoic solid nodule(s), or partially cystic nodule(s) with eccentric uniformly solid areas but without:

 - o Microcalcifications

-- o Irregular margin
+- Irregular margin

 - o Extrathyroidal extension

-- o Taller than wide shape
+- Taller than wide shape

-FNA cytology, using the Bethesda System for Reporting Thyroid Cytopathology, can be classified as 1) non-diagnostic/unsatisfactory, 2) benign, 3) atypia of undetermined significance or follicular lesion of undetermined significance (AUS/FLUS), 4) follicular neoplasm or suspicious for follicular neoplasm, 5) suspicious for malignancy, or 6) malignant.
-ATA guidelines recommend that persons with non-diagnostic cytology have repeat FNA with ultrasound guidance.
+FNA cytology, using the Bethesda System for Reporting Thyroid Cytopathology, can be classified as: 1) nondiagnostic/unsatisfactory, 2) benign, 3) atypia of undetermined significance or follicular lesion of undetermined significance (AUS/FLUS), 4) follicular neoplasm or suspicious for follicular neoplasm, 5) suspicious for malignancy, or 6) malignant.
+ATA guidelines recommend that persons with nondiagnostic cytology have repeat FNA with ultrasound guidance.
 Depending on the ultrasound characteristics, persons with indeterminate results (i.e., AUS/FLUS) may undergo additional testing (e.g., molecular testing, repeat FNA) before diagnostic surgery is pursued.
 Persons with nodules with malignant or suspicious cytology features generally proceed to surgery.
-Given the low-false negative rate of ultrasound-guided FNA, persons with nodules with a highly suspicious ultrasound pattern with benign FNA cytology are recommended to have repeat ultrasound with FNA in 12 months, whereas those with an intermediately suspicious ultrasound pattern are recommended to have repeat ultrasound in 12 to 24 months.
-S partial thyroidectomy (the latter is also known as a lobectomy).
-A partial thyroidectomy may be sufficient as the initial treatment for low-risk differentiated thyroid cancer and is recommended if surgery is chosen for low-risk papillary microcarcinomas restricted to one lobe of the thyroid.5 Completion thyroidectomy (removal of the entire thyroid gland following initial lobectomy) may be performed for patients whose final pathology result comes back as malignant and for whom this diagnosis was not known or suspected pre-operatively.
-Lymphadenectomy (lymph node dissection) may be done to remove lymph nodes that may have signs of thyroid cancer involvement (local lymph node metastasis).
-Pre-operative neck ultrasound for cervical lymph nodes and FNA of sonographically suspicious lymph nodes are recommended to determine the need for therapeutic lymph node dissection.5 The ATA recommends consideration of prophylactic lymph node dissection for clinically advanced papillary thyroid cancers without known nodal involvement, but this recommendation was based on low-quality evidence.5 The most common permanent serious surgical harms from thyroidectomy, with or without lymph node dissection, include hypoparathyroidism (hypocalcemia) and recurrent laryngeal nerve palsy (vocal cord paralysis).
+Given the low-false negative rate of ultrasound-guided FNA, persons with nodules with a highly suspicious ultrasound pattern and benign FNA cytology are recommended to have repeat ultrasound with FNA in 12 months, whereas those with an intermediately suspicious ultrasound pattern are recommended to have repeat ultrasound in 12 to 24 months.